dgroomes/java-foreign-function-and-memory-api-playground/README.md

       but it does low-level work in a way that we are not interested in maintaining.
 The effect of the code in terms of physical memory usage is what we want, but the source code is not.
 Can we apply the MemoryLayout abstraction to this code?
 UPDATE: No we need to do manual offset arithmetic.
 Not the end of the world.
+  * DONE Write the full class names to the memory segment since we solved the variable-width problem.
   * Glob match on foreign memory.
 * [x] DONE Move this to its own repository. `jdk-playground` isn't the right place because FFM is a library and runtime feature.